 Do Facebook Ads Work For Painters?

 Yes!
 But it requires a little more effort and knowledge compared to running ads on Google.
-Ad types, content, and images will all determine how your ads will preform on social media.
+Ad types, content, and media will all determine how your ads will preform on social media.

 Now let’s jump in!